Dulles Connector Sound Walls

 Crews started working on the southbound side first, then northbound.
 The contractor will also construct sound barriers spanning the gap between Old Dominion Drive and the beginning of the existing wall on the I-495 southbound (outer loop) side.
 Work on this portion is expected to begin in November/December 2014.
 Currently the contractor is working between Pimmit Run & I-66 on both the southbound and northbound sides of the Dulles Connector Road.

 2. Structure-mounted sound walls parallel to the bridges over Chain Bridge Road, Magarity Road and Pimmit Run (UPC 103668)

 Work began on Oct.
 28, 2013.
 Fort Myer Construction Corporation is the contractor.

-The contractor completed the foundation work on both the northbound and southbound sides of all three bridges on Chain Bridge Road, Magarity Road & Pimmit Run.
-Truss assembly is underway at Pimmit Run and Magarity Road on the northbound side of the Dulles Connector Road.
+The contractor completed the foundation work on both the northbound and southbound sides of all three bridges on Chain Bridge Road, Magarity Road and Pimmit Run.
+Truss assembly is complete on the northbound side, and still underway on the southbound side of the Dulles Connector Road.

 Both contracts have a fixed completion date of May 29, 2015.

 The project is constructing sound walls as required by Chapter 874 Virginia Acts of Assembly 2010: